AIS-data/WPE_fishing_fleet/README.md

 The third method **"Traffic of fishing fleet"** (call processing and checkDraught in code), measures the parameters of movement for active fishing fleet by port selected.
 As a result, we get the average draught, max min speed, max min longitude and latitude and all distance traveled grupy by fishing vessels (MMSI numers).

+During the process, statistics are also generated based on the fishing fleet register, e.g. potential fishing

 ## Data visualization
 The visualization process was developed in R and Python script (MovingPandas library), which enabled analysing the behaviour of fishing vessels (traffic intensity, heat maps -> **traffic_intensity_heatmaps.R** and movement of fishing vessel -> **route_fishing_vessel.R**).